oVirt/ovirt-site/source/release/4.4.5/index.md

 #### oVirt Engine

+ - [BZ 1895217](https://bugzilla.redhat.com/1895217) **Hosted-Engine --restore-from-file fails if backup has VM pinned to restore host and has no Icon set.**

  - [BZ 1921119](https://bugzilla.redhat.com/1921119) **RHV reports unsynced cluster when host QoS is in use.**

  - [BZ 1890665](https://bugzilla.redhat.com/1890665) **Update numa node value is not applied after the VM restart**